 The most profitable companies typically experience both top-line and bottom-line growth simultaneously by earning more revenues (top line) and reducing their operating costs (bottom line).
 However, established companies might have flat sales or revenue during a particular period but are still able to boost their bottom line through cost-cutting measures.

 A company like Apple might experience sluggish sales and, consequently, weaker top-line growth due to maturing products, lack of new products, and supply constraints.
-A fall in the top line feeds through to the bottom line, leading to a smaller net profit.
+A fall in the top line will often feed through to the bottom line, leading to a smaller net profit.

 Divergence between Top Line Growth and Bottom Line Growth